JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/motivation.md

  - pick the right optimization method (easy by config-like approach)
  - compute gradient (Hessian) of a *user* function

-## Classical approach: create a *fast* library and flexible calling enviroment
+## Classical approach: create a *fast* library and flexible calling environment

 Crucial algorithms (sort, least squares...) are relatively small and well defined.
 Application of these algorithms to real-world problem is typically not well defined and requires more code.
 Iterative development.